SamuelDevz/Luna/README.md

 During the configuration process, the examples will be compiled.
 If you don't want to compile them, you could pass the -DBUILD_EXAMPLES=OFF flag to the cmake command above.

-If you want to use shared libraries instead of static libraries, you can pass the -DBUILD_SHARED_LIBRARY=ON flag to the command above.

 ### Build

 After configuring the project, you can build it using the following command: